chirpley/docs/docs/source/asbrand.rst

   :show_caption: True
   :title:

-  When clicking on the |chaticon| in the deal-cards the chatbox opens on the right.
+  When clicking on the |chaticon| in the deal-cards the chat box opens on the right.

-The chat is only available for influencers with an active status. (accepted,review,pending,completed) Under the filter "Chat" you can you can see if influencers have replied or made a new request.
+The chat is only available for influencers with an active status. (accepted,review,pending,completed) Under the filter "Chat" you can see if influencers have replied or made a new request.

 Cancel Campaign
 ------------

-In case a brand made a mistake with the set content of any other reason, he/she can cancel the campaign at anytime.
+In case a brand made a mistake with the set content of any other reason, he/she can cancel the campaign at any time.

 .. thumbnail:: _static/images/cancel-campaign.png
   :width: 300